-• No. This Appendix does not apply 0 Yes.
-The State operates a grievance/complaint system that affords participants the opportunity to register grievances or complaints concerning the provision of services under this waiver b.
-Operational Responsibility.
-Specify the State agency that is responsible for the operation of the grievance/complaint system:
+Yes.
+The State operates a grievance/complaint system that affords participants to opportunity to register grievances or complaints concerning the provision of service under this waiver nera tional Responsibility.
+Specify the State agency that is responsible for the operation of the